wronex/node-conquer/README.md

   <list>  a comma-delimited list, eg. "coffee,jade" or "./, bin/"

   The default extensions are "js, json, coffee".
 Override using -e.

-  By default the same directory as the script is watched.
+  By default the directory containing the script is watched.
 Override using -w.

   The executable that will run the script is automatically choosen based on file extension.
 Coffee is used for ".coffee"; otherwise Node is used.
   Override using -x.

-  Using the -c option any program can be executed when a file changes.
-Which can be used to watch and compile Stylus files for example.
+  Any program can be executed when a file changes by using the -c option.
+  It can for example be used to watch and compile Stylus files.

   A WebSocket server can be started using the -s options.
 The WebSocket server can be used to automatically reload browsers when a file changes.